 Pavin: ‘With the new Trump administration, how can ASEAN appeal more to attract attention from the United States?’

-Dr. Kao: First, the United States is not a new, but a longstanding partner.
+Dr. Kao: First, the United States is not a new but a longstanding partner.
 By 2027, we will be celebrating the 50th anniversary of our enduring partnership.
 It is clear that ASEAN has been able to enjoy bipartisan support from the United States.
 This is something that many people tend to overlook.
-I think what is important is that we have been working in the United States on many fronts and in different sectors and pillars.
+I think what is important is that we have been working the United States on many fronts and in different sectors and pillars.
 In 2022, we celebrated the 45th anniversary of ASEAN-US relations.
 At the same time, we elevated our relationship to the Comprehensive Strategic Partnership (CSP) level.
-There are a lot of areas cooperation that we have done, and people tend to overlook.
-The United States is the number one source of FDI, and the second largest trading part in ASEAN.
-Just look at these two areas, they are already very significant and speak in large high volume.
-With the new administration in Washington, we hope that the United States will continue with the CSP and work very hard together.
-The good opportunity is that we are in the process of drafting a new ASEAN-US Plan of Action for 2026-2030—our new five-year plan.
-We expect to have it completed for adoption by July next year.
-There is a lot of positive momentums there.
-There is a bill—Partnership Act—in the US Congress now which was already passed in the US House of Representatives.
-This bill will provide a major, full recognition of ASEAN by the United States.
-The United States is recognizing ASEAN as one of the key international organizations.
-We expect the United States to move forward on that.
-We should not focus too much on what may become a self-fulfilling prophecy, but on what we actually have in our partnership with the United States.
-I think that is the way we should underscore.
-We should continue to work with the United States in all mechanisms that we have between us, in the trade investment, in the defence sector, for example.
-All these areas of cooperation and mechanisms that we have we must continue to consolidate and strengthen them.
+There are a lot of areas of cooperation that we have done which is often overlooked.
+The United States is the number one source of FDI, and the second largest trading partner of ASEAN.
+Just look at these two areas, they are already very significant.
+With the new administration in Washington, we hope that the United States will continue to work very well with ASEAN.

 Pavin: ‘What is the role of the ASEAN Secretariat in promoting the relevance of ASEAN in both regional and international politics?’